slimtoolkit/slim/README.md

 Global options:

 * `--report` - command report location (target location where to save the executed command results)
+* `--check-version` - check if the current version is outdate
 * `--version` - print the version
 * `--debug` - enable debug logs
 * `--verbose` - enable info logs